SifuF/rust-examples/README.md

 # rust-examples
-Solutions to the Rust Book example problems
+Solutions to the Rust Book example problems.